theseriff/jobify/docs/task_settings.md

 - **Type**: `bool`
 - **Default**: `True`

-If `True`, the job will be stored in a persistent location and will survive a restart of the application. `Durable` jobs are restored when the Jobber app starts up.
+If `True`, the job will be stored in a persistent location and will survive a restart of the application. `Durable` jobs are restored when the Jobify app starts up.

 ## `run_mode`